nouzen-dev/BI_ML_NLP/4_Prediction of Text Extraction from Tweets for Sentiment Labeling/README.md

 This project is my 1st try on transformer.
 It examined a Kaggle competition tweet datasets.
 Tweets are commonly used for sentiment analysis, but the goal of this competition was to predict words/ phrases that actually led to the sentiment labeling (positive, negative, or neutral):
-- My motivation was the application of transformer, which is used primarily in the fields of natural language processing (NLP).
+- My motivation was the application of transformer, which is used primarily in the fields of natural language processing (NLP), Hugging Face model & Pytorch.
 - For prediction of the words/ phrases, I framed the task as a question-answering task.
 The output was a set of 3 predictions for each tweet, and ultimately the submission file with the best prediction extracted.
 - I got to apply tokenization, lemmatization, bag-of-words, etc., followed by the training & prediction using a Hugging Face model based on BERT architecture.